Why is it called Comma?

 We recognize that those who are buying a Comma Supporter subscription will initially receive a product with many features still in development or to be developed.
 Therefore:

-- Anyone buying a Comma Supporter subscription before 30th September 2018 will receive a 24-month subscription for the price of a Comma Complete 12 month subscription
+- Anyone who purchased a Comma Supporter subscription before 15th September 2018 received a 24-month subscription for the price of a Comma Complete 12 month subscription

-- Anyone buying a Comma Supporter subscription after that date will receive an 18-month subscription for the price of a Comma Complete 12 month subscription
+- Anyone buying a Comma Supporter subscription from now up until the first quarter of 2019 will receive an 18-month subscription for the price of a Comma Complete 12 month subscription

 The Supporter Program will end in the first quarter of 2019.
 The remaining time on a Comma Supporter subscription will be translated into a Comma Complete subscription.
 Once that ends, it will be possible to: